sharetribe/flex-docs/src/docs/operator-guides-concepts/biketribe-configuration-checklist/index.md

   [Console](https://flex-console.sharetribe.com/) or learn more in [documentation](https://www.sharetribe.com/docs/operator-guides/how-to-add-good-looking-logos-and-images/).

-### Content and microcopy
+### Content and marketplace texts

 Biketribe uses language about bikes.
 Build your own messaging in the following steps.

-- Change the microcopy in your marketplace.
+- Change the marketplace texts in your marketplace.
 Edit in [Console](https://flex-console.sharetribe.com/) or learn more in the [documentation](https://www.sharetribe.com/docs/operator-guides/how-to-use-microcopy-editor/).
 - Change your marketplace landing page.
 Edit in